 5. Grow Your Own Food

 Another great way to help your kids develop healthy eating habits is to teach them where food comes from by gardening.
 Studies have found that children involved in gardening eat more fruits and vegetables, learn that they can be responsible for their own health, and feel more capable and confident.
 Gardening also positively impacts mood & psychological well-being.
 In summary, gardening is awesome.

 Studies have found that children involved in gardening eat more fruits and vegetables, learn that they can be responsible for their own health, and feel more capable and confident.

 - How to get started.
 We have a small garden in our backyard for growing summer vegetables like tomatoes, cucumbers, and lettuce.
 There are so many ways to get your child involved!
 My daughter loves picking out the seeds at the store, planting the seedlings, and digging the holes in the garden outside for planting.
 Kids love to play in the dirt and dig.
 She also likes to water the garden and pick the vegetables when they are ready.
 I feel like it really does influence her to eat more vegetables.
 Usually, she has a mouthful of cherry tomatoes by the time we walk back to the house!

 - It’s also super easy to plant indoors.
 Growing vegetables and herbs can be done on a windowsill or on a table inside.
 You can use pots, jars, or any container you have on hand.
-Check out the article from sheknows.com for easy to grow vegetable ideas “9 Vegetables you can grow indoors no matter what the weather“.
+Check out the article from Cityhomesteads.com for easy to grow vegetable ideas: A Comprehensive Guide To Indoor Vegetable Gardening.

 - Tower gardens are a great way to grow a lot of plants in a small space.